albertattard/java-boot-camp/03 - Classes, Methods and Control Flow.md

 The number 8 is an even number
 ```

 The ternary operator has one catch that takes many by surprise.
-Consider the following example.
+Consider the following example, where the second and third statements are of different types.

 ```java
 package demo;